aodn/rimrep-examples/poc-data-api/Extracting_Water_Temperature_at_Site.md

     ## See $metadata for additional Schema metadata

 We can see that there are a number of variables available in this dataset.
-We will need to access two variables to create our list of sampled sites in this monitoring program:
+We will need to access three variables to create a list of all sampled sites in this monitoring program:
-- `site`, which includes the name of all sites sampled - `geometry`, which includes latitude and longitude coordinates in [well-known binary (WKB)](https://loc.gov/preservation/digital/formats/fdd/fdd000549.shtml) format.
+- `site`, which includes the name of all sites where temperature loggers were deployed - `subsite`, which includes a shorten version of the site name and an indication of where loggers where deployed (see below for more details) - `geometry`, which includes latitude and longitude coordinates in [well-known binary (WKB)](https://loc.gov/preservation/digital/formats/fdd/fdd000549.shtml) format

+Based on the `subsite` information, we will create a new column that we will call `deployment_location`.
+If `subsite` string includes `SL`, this indicates the temperature logger was deployed on a reef slope (depths of 3 m or more).
+If this is the case, our new column will be labelled `reef slope`.
+If `FL` is included in the `subsite` string, this means the temperature logger was deployed on a reef flat (areas less than 3 m deep).
+In this case, we will classify this as `reef flat` in our new column.

-We will transform the information in the `geometry` field into coordinate pairs (i.e., latitude and longitude in degrees).
+Next, we will transform the information contained in the `geometry` field into coordinate pairs (i.e., latitude and longitude in decimal degrees).

-Note that you get additional information about our dataset by exploring its metadata as shown below.
+**Note** that you can get additional information about the AIMS dataset by exploring its metadata as shown below.

 ``` r
 #Checking metadata